kumagai-group/pydefect/docs_rst/tutorial.rst

 This is, however, unwanted in some cases because it increases the number of irreducible k-points Then, :code:`displace_distance` needs to be set to 0 via :code:`pydefect.yaml`.

-4. If you want to calculate particular defects e.g., only oxygen vacancies, you can restrict the calculated defects with :code:`-k` option and a python regular expression, For example, when typing as follows,
+4. If one wants to calculate particular defects e.g., only oxygen vacancies, you can restrict the calculated defects with :code:`-k` option and a python regular expression, For example, when typing as follows,